abigamkelly/KQV_YAML/README.md

 ### How to run

-1. Make a YAML file with this content:
+1. Make a YAML file (named docker-config.yml) with this content:

    <clipboard-copy for="code-block"></clipboard-copy>
 <pre id="code-block">